F-scale (personality test)

-The California F-scale is a 1947 personality test, designed by Theodor W. Adorno and others to measure the "authoritarian personality".
-The "F" stands for "fascist".
+The California F-scale is a 1947 personality test designed by Theodor W. Adorno and others to measure the "authoritarian personality".
+The F stands for fascist.
 The F-scale measures responses on several different components of authoritarianism, such as conventionalism, authoritarian aggression, superstition and stereotypy, power and "toughness", destructiveness and cynicism, projectivity, and sex.
 Scores acquired from the F-scale could be directly associated with background components, educational level, and intellectual capacity.
 It is an indirect type of test that ensures the result would not be due to the individual's fake responses; this is possible because the purpose of the measurement and which attitude is being measured are initially concealed from the participants.
 The existence of this correlation could possibly affect the way in which the F-scale accurately measures the authoritarian personality syndrome.
 The F-scale has two principal purposes: it aims to measure prejudice and anti-democratic tendencies at the personality level.

-The purpose of the F-scale is to measure an antidemocratic personality structure, usually defined by authoritarianism.
-A score of above 80 on the F-scale test indicates that the subject may be suffering from severe psychopathology.
-Patients who suffer from repeated episodes of disorders usually get a higher F-scale score than those who have acute disorders.
-Research has not found any correlation between F-scale scores and educational level.
+Personality dimensions

 The scale specifically examines the following personality dimensions: